nasa/Rigid-Geometric-Algebra/README.md

 # Applications
 One application is included, in the script wahba.m.
 This implements the pose solution of a generalized version of Wahba's Problem, using Lengyal's conventions and the null-space method of Perwass, as well as a two-step method inspired by a classic paper by Walker, Shao, and Volz that used dual quaternions.
 The demo script illustrates this application at the end.

+# State of This Project
+This project was undertaken in the "spare time" of the original developer, motivated solely by academic interest.
+As of the initial public release, it does not purport to be a complete and error-free implementation of Lengyal's methods.
+As such it is provided "as is" without any warranty, express, or implied.
+As a recipient, you acknowledge that you waive any claims against, and indemnify and holds harmless, NASA and its contractors and subcontractors.
+The NASA civil service technical point of contact for this project (who is the original developer), is

+J. Russell Carpenter
+Russell.Carpenter@nasa.gov
+NASA Goddard Space Flight Center Space Science Mission Operations

+Also, in the Fall of 2023 Lengyal began making several changes to the online resources that formed the reference material for this implementation (https://rigidgeometricalgebra.org/), which for example changed the definition of the dot and anti-dot products relative to prior material, among other changes.
+Minimal effort has been made to ensure all of these changes have been properly incorporated.

+# How to Contribute
+This project is open to collaborations.
+If you find this repository useful, even a little, please fork or star the repository!
+It provides positive feedback to the developer as well as helpful analytics data to the platform maintainers.

 # References
 If Geometric Algebra is new to you, there are some great resources online, and a number of textbooks.
 A few suggestions: